 - 1. How do we react to State and District mandates and make them locally relevant? - 2.
-What is the decision making and budgeting processes on campus, and how can we use data/transparency to improve? - 3.
+What are the decision making and budgeting processes on campus, and how can we use data/transparency to improve? - 3.
 How do we want to gather and use performance data to inform our continuous improvement of our programs, including academics? - 4.
 How can we prioritize implementing Guided Pathways? - 5.
 How can we improve morale? - 6.
 How can CCC be diverse AND equitable? - 7.
 How can CCC proactively respond to the Student-Centered Funding Formula? - 8.
 And more...

-to create a record of the meeting that also served to clarify points during each conversation.
+sessions was graphically recorded in order to create a record of the meeting that also served to clarify points during each conversation.
 The full process graphic for the plan process is available in Appendix A.